machdyne/kaugummi/README.md

 $ sudo dfu-util -a 0 -e
 ```

-It is possible to update the bootloader itself using DFU but you shouldn't attempt this unless you have a JTAG programmer (or another method to program the MMOD) available, in case you need to restore the bootloader.
+It is possible to update the bootloader itself using DFU but you shouldn't attempt this unless you have a JTAG programmer available, in case you need to restore the bootloader.

 ### JTAG